fabri1983/sgdk-video-player/README.md

 	- use new video (better definition and correct width and height) from VirtualDub2 project.
 	- new dims are 272 width x 200 height (34 * 25 tiles).
 	- update this README.txt steps.
-- If decomp algorithms aren't faster than Stef's LZ4W doesn't work, then use video height 192 (24 tiles).
 - Try MOVIE_FRAME_RATE 15 once I finished all optimization changes.
 - Idea: call waitVInt_AND_flushDMA() with immediate flag so it starts flushing DMA.
 	- Move the enable/disable VDP into HInt (use conditions when not need to start the pals swap steps).